dpi-tta-lessons/portfolio/content.md

 ## 1. Use Your Codespace

 <!-- TODO: show how to access codespaces in GitHub (screenshots)  -->
-Open the same Codespace you used in the GitHub + Codespaces lesson.
+Open the same Codespace you used in the GitHub + Codespaces lesson to create your `<h1>Hello, world!</h1>` app.
 You can access your codespaces here [https://github.com/codespaces](https://github.com/codespaces).

 <!-- TODO: show how to access from the repo you created -->